luxonis/depthai-docs-website/source/pages/faq.rst

   python3 depthai_demo.py -fusb2

-Note that if you would like to use DepthAI at distances that are even greater than what USB2 can handle, we do have DepthAI PoE variants coming, see [here](https://discuss.luxonis.com/d/30-luxonis-depthai-for-raspberry-pi-overview-and-status/29), which allow DepthAI to use up to a 328.1 foot (100 meter) cable for both data and power - at 1 gigabit per second (1gbps).
+Note that if you would like to use DepthAI at distances that are even greater than what USB2 can handle, we do have DepthAI PoE variants coming, see `here <https://discuss.luxonis.com/d/30-luxonis-depthai-for-raspberry-pi-overview-and-status/29>`__, which allow DepthAI to use up to a 328.1 foot (100 meter) cable for both data and power - at 1 gigabit per second (1gbps).

 .. _ncsmode: